 I have a confession to make: I was 20 years old the first time I curled my hair.
-See, I grew up in the mid-2000s, when the au courant look was bone-straight hair.
+See, I grew up in the mid-2000s when the au courant look was bone-straight hair.
 So throughout my formative years, curling techniques really weren't on my radar.
 But hair trends evolved, as they thankfully do, and soon, messy waves rose as the reigning look.
 Trust me when I say those first few years curling my hair were a little rough—it took a while for me to get as comfortable curling my hair as I'd been straightening it, especially after I cut my hair short.
-Let's just say if you don't quite know what you're doing, curls on short hair can quickly look less like J.Law and more like Shirley Temple.
+Let's just say if you don't quite know what you're doing, curls on short hair can quickly look less like Jennifer Lawrence and more like Shirley Temple.

 Luckily, as it turns out, it doesn't have to be so complicated.
-Over the past few years, I've had the joy of interacting with some of the best hair stylists in the industry (plus a few very talented friends), and they've all led me to the hair-curling technique I now use every time I want that perfectly imperfect style.
+Over the past few years, I've had the joy of interacting with some of the best hairstylists in the industry (plus a few very talented friends), and they've all led me to the hair-curling technique I now use every time I want that perfectly imperfect style.
 It takes a teensy bit of practice, but overall, the steps are super simple.
 My hair is pretty straight naturally, but this tutorial will work just as well (or better) if yours has more texture.
 If I can do it, so can you—promise.
 If you haven't yet been able to nail down how to curl short hair, this easy tutorial is for you.

 Next, take an alligator clip or hair tie, and put the upper half of your hair out of the way.
 This is so that you can reach the hair underneath with your curling iron.

 For bob- and lob-length hair, I recommend using a clamp-free curling wand with a one-inch barrel.
 Anything larger won't work for your short hair, and anything smaller will make the ringlets too tight.
-Today I'm using the one-inch styling rod from Paul Mitchell's Express Ion Unclipped 3-in-1 set ($100).
+Today I'm using the one-inch styling rod from Paul Mitchell's Express Ion Unclipped 3-in-1 set ($105).

 I've learned that there are two keys to achieving effortless waves on short hair.
 First, it's important to curl away from your face.
 That means you need to hold the curling iron in your right hand to curl the hair on the left side of your head (and vice versa).
 Reach the curling iron over your head, hold it vertically, and wrap one-inch sections of hair around it, away from your face.
-If your iron is set to 360º, you only need to hold each section around the wand for five to 10 seconds before you release.
-Continue doing that around the back of your head, then switch to the other side.
+If your iron is set to 360º, you only need to hold each section around the wand for five to 10 seconds before you release it.
+Continue doing that around the back of your head, and then switch to the other side.
 (It might feel awkward if you've never done it before, but you'll get used to it!)

 If you curl all the way down to the ends, the style will end up looking constricted and a little bit dated.
 But leave the ends out, and you'll get that effortless effect.